System Design Space

 medium

-Infrastructure as Code becomes truly necessary once infrastructure no longer fits in the team’s memory and has to turn into a reviewable history of decisions.
+Infrastructure as Code becomes truly necessary once infrastructure no longer fits in the team’s memory and has to become a reviewable history of decisions.

-In real design work, the chapter shows how declarative definitions, policy checks, reusable modules, and disciplined handling of state and secrets turn infrastructure changes from manual magic into a repeatable engineering process.
+In real design work, the chapter shows how declarative definitions, policy checks, reusable modules, state, and secrets turn infrastructure changes from manual magic into a repeatable engineering process.

-In interviews and architecture reviews, it helps frame IaC through reproducibility, drift, safety, and rollback rather than only through the choice of Terraform or another tool.
+In interviews and architecture reviews, it helps frame Infrastructure as Code through reproducibility, drift, safety, and rollback rather than only through the choice of Terraform or another tool.

 Practical value of this chapter